 for bodily discipline is just slightly beneficial, but godliness is beneficial for all things, since it holds promise for the present life and also for the life to come. – 1 Timothy 4:8

-See to it that there is no one who takes you captive through philosophy and empty deception in accordance with human tradition, in accordance with the elementary principles of the world, rather than in accordance with Christ.
+See to it that there is no one who takes you captive through philosophy and empty deceit in accordance with human tradition, in accordance with the elementary principles of the world, rather than in accordance with Christ.
 9 For in Him all the fullness of Deity dwells in bodily form, 10 and in Him you have been made complete, and He is the head over every ruler and authority; 11 and in Him you were also circumcised with a circumcision performed without hands, in the removal of the body of the flesh by the circumcision of Christ, 12 having been buried with Him in baptism, in which you were also raised with Him through faith in the working of God, who raised Him from the dead.
 13 And when you were dead in your wrongdoings and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our wrongdoings, 14 having canceled the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross.
 15 When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him.

-The word ‘philosophies’ means the love of wisdom.
+The greek word ‘philosophies’ means the love of wisdom.
 The world’s wisdom, although attractive at times, is contrary to the wisdom of God.
 We must be careful what kind of wisdom we choose to love and choose to follow.